jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

     }
   })

-  // For each request ID let's find the post in the results.
-This way, we keep
+  // For each request ID we find the post in the results, which keeps
-  // the order of the results as required by DataLoader and even non-existing
+  // the order of the results as required by DataLoader.
+Even non-existent
-  // results are properly located.
-Beware that `Post` results can come unordered
+  // results are properly located, but be aware that `Post` results might come in any order,
-  // and not all requested ids might exist in the database.
+  // and that not all requested ids necessarily exist in the database.
   //
   // This is O(n^2) and thus sub-optimal.
 We can increase spatial complexity to
   // O(n) o resolve this in O(n) time.
-However, the purpose of this example
+However, for the purpose of this example
-  // is being illustrative enough. return ids.map(id => // O(n)
+  // it's illustrative enough.
+  return ids.map(id => // O(n)
     posts.find(post => post.id === id) // O(n)
   )
 }

 // DataLoader creates **short-lived** caches.
-This is NOT meant to live on the
+This is NOT meant to live in the
 // program global scope on a production environment. const postsByIdLoader = new Dataloader(loadPostsById)

-// This implementation goes inside of rootValues. async function post({ id }) {
+// This implementation goes into rootValues, implementing the interface as expected. async function post({ id }) {
   const post = await postsByIdLoader.load(id)